krismeister/gongsho/README.md

   - [ ] Theres an extra conversations load `http://localhost:4200/api/conversations/` on the conversation details page
   - [ ] Handle conversation start when server has an error, better handling of clearing text area.
   - [ ] Deal with Agent errors better
+  - [ ] When the LLM Agent gives an error, the UI has already cleared the text area too early.

 - Backlog
   - [ ] Better way to handle titles of created conversations.